We are excited to introduce you to our amazing team of #HealthHeroes in Ethiopia.

 Dr Yeshineh Demrew Yigezu, Medical Director and Chief Surgeon at Hamlin’s Addis Ababa Fistula Hospital is remembering his time as young medical student in the city.
 “I came to the Addis Ababa Fistula Hospital as a resident student and worked with Dr. Catherine Hamlin herself – I was completely inspired” he tells us.

 Appointed to his current role last year, Dr Yeshineh has worked at Addis Ababa Fistula Hospital for the past six years, and before that at Hamlin’s Mettu Regional Fistula Hospital for three years whilst also working as a gynaecological surgeon at a nearby government hospital.
-Prior to this he served for seventeen years as an obstetrician and gynaecologist in Oromia region, and also worked as a general practitioner, district health manager and head of health programs division in Assosa Health Bureau.
+Prior to this he served for seventeen years as an obstetrician and gynaecologist in Oromia region, and also worked as a general practitioner, district health manager and head of health programmes division in Assosa Health Bureau.

 “I came to the Addis Ababa Fistula Hospital as a resident student and worked with Dr. Hamlin herself – I was completely inspired”Dr Yeshineh, Medical Drector